 Hindou Oumarou Ibrahim

-President, Association for Indigenous Women and Peoples of Chad (AFPAT)
+President, Association for Fulani Women and Indigenous Peoples of Chad (AFPAT)

 Hindou Oumarou Ibrahim is an expert in the adaptation and mitigation of indigenous peoples to climate change.
 She is a member of the Mbororo pastoralist people in Chad and President of the Association for Indigenous Women and Peoples of Chad (AFPAT).
 Oumarou Ibrahim is an advocate for the greater inclusion of indigenous people and their knowledge and traditions in the global movement to fight the effects of climate change.
 Oumarou Ibrahim received the Pritzker Emerging Environmental Genius Award and was appointed as a United Nations Sustainable Development Goals Advocate.
 She serves as a Member of the United Nations Permanent Forum for Indigenous Issues; Member of the Indigenous Peoples of Africa Coordinating Committee (IPACC); Member of the Advisory Committee to the Secretary-General’s 2019 Climate Action Summit; and Conservation International Senior Indigenous Fellow.
 In 2019, she was listed by Time Magazine as one of 15 women championing action on climate change.